 M. Bel Air L6; Vélib station#12022

 We start walking la Coulée Verte through Rue de Sahel /Avenue du General Michel Bizot.
-After walking some metres we enter the part built in trench, leaving the hassle of the city above us.
-This is a beautiful part, my favourite part, very green and with lush vegetation.
+After walking some meters we enter the part built in a trench, leaving the hassle of the city above us.
+This is a beautiful part, my favorite part, very green and with lush vegetation.
 A double path allows people to do it by foot or by bike.
 The path crosses two short tunnels nice illuminated.
 This part ends with a third long tunnel, le Tunnel de Reuilly.
-At the end of this tunnel we are again at the same level than the streets of Paris.
+At the end of this tunnel, we are again at the same level than the streets of Paris.

 M. Dugommier, L6; Vélib station#12036